Arunachal Jobs : NABCONS Recruitment 2025

-Applications are invited for recruitment of various managerial positions or jobs in NABCONS Arunachal Pradesh.
+Applications are invited for recruitment of 10 vacant positions or jobs in NABCONS Arunachal Pradesh.

-NABARD Consultancy Services (NABCONS) Arunachal Pradesh is inviting applications from eligible candidates for recruitment to the posts or jobs of Manager-Marketing under project “State Project Management Unit (SPMU) under Prime Minister Formalization of Micro Food Processing Enterprises Scheme (PMFME) in Arunachal Pradesh.”
-NABCONS, a wholly owned subsidiary of NABARD (A Government of India promoted Apex Development Financial Institution (DFI) is India’s premier consultancy and advisory service provider with focus on the strategic spheres of agriculture and allied sectors such as food processing, rural infrastructure, climate change, natural resource management, banking and finance, micro enterprise and others.
-Through NABARD, NABCONS has a Pan India presence.
-It has Corporate at New Delhi, Zonal Office at Mumbai Hyderabad and Guwahati and 29 Principal Consultant’s offices, one in each State Capital.
-Further, NABCONS enjoys long-standing partnership with concerned ministries of GoI, all state Governments Banks, Corporates.
-NABCONS has also worked with International Agencies such as APRACA, IFAD, JICA, UNDP, GIZ, SDC and etc. It has Corporate Office Zonal Offices at Mumbai ,Hyderabad
+NABARD Consultancy Services (NABCONS) is inviting applications from eligible candidates for recruitment to the posts or jobs of District Development Consultants (DDCs) for NABARD’s operations in Arunachal Pradesh.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!